 With that being said, when considering the opportunity cost of investing in a team, technology, or systems design, we have to play the long-term game.
 We can’t make the mistake of solely thinking about the immediate satisfaction, but how these decisions will pay off down the road, or else we’ll continue to put it off thinking that we have time to get to those things later on.
 Not realizing that the inaction will hurt your chances of having the resources to invest in the future.
 If you want to ensure that your business is around and thriving for the long haul it’s important to take action in these areas now.

 You pay for inaction with opportunities.
 Missed opportunities arise when you fail to take action or effectively make a decision.
 When you think ahead, invest and properly plan for the future, you’ll be prepared when opportunity comes knocking.
 So many companies, such as Kodak and Blockbuster, have gone out of business because they refused to take action at the appropriate time.

 What we can take away from both of these companies is that inaction will cost you something in the short or long-term.
 If you continue to be inactive, it may eventually cost you your entire business.

 Inaction can be a sneaky way to cost yourself time, money, and emotional and physical wellbeing.
-We talk about inaction in your business and the not so obvious costs that can accompany passivity as a business owner.
-We also talk about the key areas investments that can make a big difference in the growth of your business.
+We talk about inaction in your business and the not-so-obvious costs that can accompany passivity as a business owner.
+We also talk about the key areas of investments that can make a big difference in the growth of your business.

-When we make a decision to breakout from the fear of the unknown and the risk that comes with investing into our businesses, then there’s nothing but opportunity for growth.
-Being paralyzed by fear will cost your peace, health and the opportunity to have a flourishing business.
-It may seem overwhelming, but with the proper planning and action steps your business can be on the track to success!
+When we make a decision to break out from the fear of the unknown and the risk that comes with investing in our businesses, then there’s nothing but opportunity for growth.
+Being paralyzed by fear will cost you peace, health, and the opportunity to have a flourishing business.
+It may seem overwhelming, but with the proper planning and action steps, your business can be on the track to success!